grz0zrg/fsynth/documentation/mk/docs/index.md

 * learning and teaching computer graphics / sound synthesis
 * etc.

-Fragment has many features making it a bliss to produce any kind of sounds and visuals, it is aimed at artists seeking a creative environment with few limitations to experiment with, a programmable noise-of-all-kinds software.
+Fragment has many features making it a bliss to produce any kind of sounds / visuals, it is aimed at artists seeking a creative environment with few limitations to experiment with, a programmable noise-of-all-kinds software.

 Many videos of most features are available on [the official YouTube channel](https://www.youtube.com/c/FragmentSynthesizer)